KVSlab/morphMan/docs/source/Miscellaneous.rst

 Landmarking of the internal carotid artery
 ==========================================
-The internal carotid artery can be classified, or landmarks, into segments.
+The internal carotid artery can be classified, or landmarked, into segments.
 For an *objective* and *reproduceble* maipulation of the segment historically referred to as the carotid siphon, we have implemented two previously published methods for landmarking: Piccinelli et al.